 The Green Wing mitigation bank is located in the basin and reportedly have the available forested mitigation credits within a few months.
 It is suggested that if the proposed project will move forward, the mitigation bank should be contacted as quickly as possible regarding the estuarine credits.
 These credits are quite rare and will sell out quickly.
-If these credits are not available then other potential mitigation could be discussioned with regulatory agencies regarding out-of-kind and out-of-basin mitigation credits or purchasing appropriate lands, restoring them, and donating them to an environmental agency.
+If these credits are not available then other potential mitigation credits or purchasing appropriate lands, restoring them, and donating them to an environmental agency.
 These methods are difficult and typically much more costly than purchasing credits.